AlexAegis/pont/readme.md

 ### The scripts names decide how and when they will run

-Their names can be separated into 3 segments, separated by 4 dots.
-Everything after the 3rd dot is unused.
+Their names can be separated into up to 4 segments, separated by 3 periods.
+Everything after the 3rd period is unused.
+At least 3 segments (two periods in the filename) is needed for `pont` to recognize it as a runnable script.
+So you can add other, non-managed scripts in the module folder when needed.
+But you can also just put them into a separate folder.

 > \* If you skip the dependency segment then the extension will be read as
 > the dependency, but since it's `sh` anyway it will always be true.